marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

   - For Kafka => Kafka Workflows: use the TransactionalAPI (easy with Kafka Streams API)
   - For Kafka => External System Workflows: use an idempotent consumers

+---

 # Brokers and Topics

 ## Kafka Brokers

 - A kafka cluster is composed of multiple brokers (servers)
   - Each broker is identified with its ID (integer)
   - Each broker contains certain topic partitions
 - After connecting to any broker (called a bootstrap broker), you will be connected to the entire cluster (Kafka clients have *smart* mechanics for that)

-*A good number to get start is 3 brokers, but in real world big clusters have over 100 brokers*
+*A good number to get started with is 3 brokers, but in the real world big clusters have over 100 brokers*

 TODO insert example here

 ## Kafka Broker Discovery
 - Every Kafka broker is also called a "bootstrap server"
-- That means that you only need to connect to on broker and the Kafka clients will know how to be connected to the entire cluster (smart clients)
+- That means that you only need to connect to one broker and the Kafka clients will know how to be connected to the entire cluster (smart clients)
 - Each broker knows about all brokers, topics and partitions (metadata)